 The Austrian Centre for Peace (ACP) was founded in 1982 by Dr Gerald Mader and other like-minded people.
 We are located at Schlaining Castle in Southern Burgenland, with a second office in Vienna, the nation’s capital.
 Our work has earned us the status of UN “Peace Messenger” and a UNESCO “Prize for Peace Education”.

 The ACP is an independent, non-profit and non-partisan organisation.
 It is engaged in research, education/training and practical conflict transformation.

-Our Education/Training department focuses on two core areas: Peace Education and the training of civilian experts for peacebuilding and conflict transformation, who are or will be deployed in crisis regions.
-Every year more than 1,000 pupils participate in our peace education programmes, and hundreds of civilian experts are trained within our various training programmes like ESDC, IPT, ENTRi, EU AV, and the OSCE Summer Academy.
+Our capacity development team focuses on two core areas: peace education and the training of civilian experts for peacebuilding and conflict transformation, who are or will be deployed in crisis regions.
+Every year more than 1,000 pupils participate in our peace education programmes, hundreds of civilian experts and humanitarian practitioners in line with the HDP-nexus approach are trained within our various training programmes including HAWA, IPT, the OSCE Summer Academy, and in the framework of the ESDC.
 On request we develop and offer tailor-made training courses.
-We also run the Peace Museum, which is located in the castle, with the aim to promote global values for a culture of peace, and we organise the annual Summer Academy, which is open to all.

 After a millennium full of blood and terror - when will mankind's old dream of eternal peace finally come true?
 The change of basic attitudes, the constant (scientific) work on the causes of conflicts and wars and the dissemination of a credible message of peace to the broadest sections of the population - that is what the ACP can do convincingly.

 Erwin Schranz, former President of the Landtag in Burgenland